acharkizakaria/haraka-plugin-accounting-files/README.md

 * **Deferred:**  type,timeLogged,timeQueued,rcpt,srcMta,srcIp,vmta,jobId,dsnStatus,dsnMsg,delay
 * **Bounce:**    type,timeLogged,timeQueued,rcpt,srcMta,srcIp,vmta,jobId,dsnStatus,dsnMsg,bounceCat

-**NOTE:** The config file it self is required for the plugin, but there's no required parameter, what mean you can leave it blank.

 **2. Parameters of the `Archiving` mode :**

 * ***archiving:*** Enable the archiving of the accounting files (**default:** `false`).